-The Company's significant accounting policies and applicable recently released accounting standards are disclosed in Note 3, Summary of Significant Accounting Policies, in the Company's Annual Report on Form 10-K for the years ended December 31, 2017 and 2016.
+The Company's significant accounting policies and applicable recently released accounting standards are disclosed in Note 3, Summary of Significant Accounting Policies, in the Company's Annual Report on Form 10-K for the years ended December 31, 2017 and 2016 filed with the SEC on July 25, 2018.
 Since December 31, 2017, there have been no material changes to the Company's significant accounting policies, except as noted below.